CanaryZen/ZeroOS/README.md

            Python 3.8.0 is required for Advanche ZeroOS.
 Anything lower or higher than 3.8.0 will throw a system error at Advanche ZeroOS.

-       Advanche ZeroOS can be updated by the current update command or by enabling the "CheckForUpdates" configuration for automatic updates.
-You can also disable the automatic updates configuration to manually install updates, or to keep the current version of Advanche ZeroOS.
-      If the current version is not supported by Advanche, you will be required to update Advanche ZeroOS.

      You can also change your Username & Password to be a new password you can remember.
 Everytime you change your username/password, Advanche ZeroOS will automatically restart for changes to be completed.

-           Advanche ZeroOS can also be reset to a brand new state.
-This will automatically wipe the entire configuration and will automatically restart for changes to be completed.
-Also take note that this will not reset everything in the current folder, and will not automatically update Advanche ZeroOS.

           You can also use Advanche ZeroOS in Offline Mode by enabling the configuration "OfflineMode".
        Please take note that Offline Mode will disable the Updating, Module, and some parts of the Compatability Systems.